sakshi20040/CSE508IR_Project_Group35/finalProjectCode/README.md

 ```bash
 python searching.py
 ```
-Run the http or https URL of the ngrok to start the server on your browser.
+Run the http or https URL of the ngrok to establish connection on your web browser.
 ![ngrok](images/img8.png)

 Enter the Query in English Language